-Objectives and Advantages of Production budget:
+Objectives and Advantages of Production budget

-- Optimum utilisation of the productive resources of the organisation; - Maintaining low inventory which results in risk of deterioration and fall in prices; - Focus on the factors that are necessary to frame policies and plan sequence of operations; - Projection of policies framed, on the basis of past performance, into the future to get the desired results; - To see that right materials are provided at right place and at right time; - Helps in scheduling of production so that delivery dates are met and customer satisfaction is gained; - Helpful in preparation of projected profit and loss statement, which is useful in evaluation of performance and profitability. - (iii) Materials Budget: The material budget includes quantities of direct materials; the quantities of each raw material needed for each finished product in the budget period is specified.
-The input data for this budget is obtained by applying standard material usage rates by each type of material to the volume of output budgeted. - (iv) Purchase Budget: The purchase budget establishes the quantity and value of the various items of materials to be purchased for delivery at specified points of time during the budget period taking into account the production schedule of the concern and the inventory requirements.
+- Optimum utilisation of the productive resources of the organisation; - Maintaining low inventory which results in risk of deterioration and fall in prices; - Focus on the factors that are necessary to frame policies and plan sequence of operations; - Projection of policies framed, on the basis of past performance, into the future to get the desired results: - To see that right materials are provided at right place and at right time; - Helps in scheduling of production so that delivery dates are met and customer satisfaction is gained; - Helpful in preparation of projected profit and loss statement, which is useful in evaluation of performance and profitability. - (iii) Materials Budget: Materials Budget is the budget that includes quantities of direct materials needed for the finished product in the budget period of an organisation.
+The material budget includes quantities of direct materials; the quantities of each raw material needed for each finished product in the budget period is specified.
+The input data for this budget is obtained by applying standard material usage rates by each type of material to the volume of output budgeted. - (iv) Purchase Budget: Purchase Budget is the budget that establishes the quantity and value of the various items of materials to be purchased for delivery at specified point of time during the budget period taking into account the production schedule and the inventory requirements of the organisation.
 It takes into account the requirements for the entire budget plan as per the sales, materials, maintenance, research and development, and capital budgets.
 Purchases may be required to be made in respect of direct and indirect materials, finished goods for resale, components and parts, and purchased services.
 Before incorporation in the purchase budget, these purchase requirements should be suitably ascertained.
-Purchase budget also includes material procurement budget. - (v) Cash Budget: Cash Budget is estimated receipts and expenses for a definite period, which usually are cash sales, collection from debtors and other receipts and expenses and payment to suppliers, payment of wages, payment of other expenses etc. - (vi) Direct Labour Budget. - (vii) Human Resources Budget. - (viii) Selling and distribution cost budget. - (ix) Administration Cost Budget. - (x) Research and development Cost Budget etc. - (xi) Master Budget: Master budget is the budget prepared to cover all the functions of the business organisation.
-It can be taken as the integrated budget of business concern, that means, it shows the profit or loss and financial position of the business concern such as Budgeted Profit and Loss Account, Budgeted Balance Sheet etc. Master budget, also known as summary budget or finalized profit plan, combines all the budgets for a period into one harmonious unit and thus, it shows the overall budget plan.
-The master budget incorporates all the subsidiary functional budgets and the budgeted Profit and Loss Account and Balance Sheet.
-Before the budget plan is put into operation, the master budget is considered by the top management and revised if the position of profit disclosed therein is not found to be satisfactory.
-After suitable revision is made, the master budget is finally approved and put into action.
-Another view regards the budgeted Profit and Loss Account and the Balance Sheet as the master budget.
+Purchase budget also includes material procurement budget. - (v) Cash Budget: The terminology defines cash budget 'as a detailed budget of cash income and cash expenses incorporating both revenue and capital items'.
+This budget is prepared after all functional budgets are prepared.
+It extends over the budget period.
+However, for control purposes, it is necessary to analyse cash budget to show monthly or weekly requirements of cash.